-An additional measure of internal consistency is the repeatability of separations between objects at a given distance.
-To compute this, we identify pairs of objects that are separated by a specified distance and measure their precise separation during each visit in which both objects are observed.
-The scatter in these separation measurements provides an indication of the internal consistency of the astrometric model.
-Figure 18 shows the median separation for pairs of objects separated by approximately 5 arcminutes, computed per tract after the final calibration.
+An additional metric of internal consistency is the repeatability of separations between objects at a given distance.
+To calculate this, we find pairs of objects at a given distance from each other, then calculate their separation in each visit in which they appear.
+The scatter in these distances then gives us a measure of the internal consistency of the astrometric model.
+The median value for each tract for objects separated by approximately 5 arcmin after the final calibration, i.e., AM1 from Ž. Ivezić & The LSST Science Collaboration (2018), is given in Figure 17.
 These values are already approaching the design requirement of 10 mas.